DialogStudio: Towards Richest and Most Diverse Unified Dataset Collection for Conversational AI: Datasets Unification and Access

 \subsection{Unification}

 Before unifying the format of those datasets, we fixed several issues as follows: 1) we remove those dialogues labeled as multi-turn dialogues, but actually with only one turn and miss either user utterance or system utterance.
 2) We manually check the individual dialogues.
 If one dialogue contains one or more empty user or system utterances, we fill utterances based on corresponding dialogue contexts, dialogue acts, and dialogue information.
+In total, less than $0.5\%$ of dialogues had these issues.
+To support research interest on individual datasets, we have flagged and rectified these problematic dialogues.